Vehicle crossing application Vehicle crossing application

 Auckland Council is the receiving agent for payments.

-Step 4.
-Auckland Council pre-approval process
+Step 5.
+Auckland Council pre-approval

 When you have paid the application fee, the pre-approval process will start at Auckland Council.

-Step 5.
+Step 6.
 AT pre-approval process

-When Auckland Council has transferred your application to AT for a field inspection.
-AT will check it complies with all the technical standards and requirements, including traffic safety sight distances, storm water control, maximum gradients, prevention of scraping, and location of power poles, trees, street lights, signs, and other utility infrastructure.
+When Auckland Council has transferred your application to AT.
+We will check it complies with Chapter E27 of the Auckland Unitary Plan as well as all the technical standards and requirements.
+These include traffic safety sight distances, storm water control, maximum gradients, prevention of scraping, and location of power poles, trees, streetlights, signs, and other utility infrastructure.

 Pre-approval inspection